unicode-org/cldr/ldml/tr35-numbers.md

 * **cardinal:** This is used when providing the quantity of the number of objects.
 For many languages, there may not be a default cardinal type.
 Many languages require the notion of the gender and other grammatical properties so that the number and the objects being referenced are in grammatical agreement.
 An example of its usage is "one e-mail", "two people" or "three kilometers".
 Some languages may not have dedicated words for 0 or negative numbers for cardinals.
 In those cases, the words from the numbering type can be reused.
 * **ordinal:** This is used when providing the order of the number of objects.
 For many languages, there may not be a default ordinal type.
 Many languages also require the notion of the gender for ordinal so that the ordinal number and the objects being referenced are in grammatical agreement.
 An example of its usage is "first place", "second e-mail" or "third house on the right".
 The rules for this type have undefined behavior for non-integer numbers, and values less than 1.

-In addition to the spellout rules, there are also a numbering system rules.
+In addition to the spellout rules, there are also numbering system rules.
 Even though they may be derived from a specific culture, they are typically not translated and the rules are in **root**.
 An example of these rules are the Roman numerals where the value 8 comes out as VIII.

 With regards to the number range supported for all these number types, the largest possible number range tries to be supported, but some languages may not have words for large numbers.
 For example, the old Roman numbering system can't support the value 5000 and beyond.
 For those unsupported cases, the default number format from CLDR is used.